tsulliva333/Runtime-Container-Security-for-Kube/README.md

 You should get a response of ```namepsace/neuvector created```

-5. onfigure Kubernetes to pull from the private NeuVector registry on Docker Hub.
+5. Cnfigure Kubernetes to pull from the private NeuVector registry on Docker Hub.
 You do this by creating a secret:

 ```
 $ kubectl create secret docker-registry regsecret -n neuvector --docker-server=https://index.docker.io/v1/ --docker-username="<docker id>" --docker-password="<pwd>" --docker-email="<email>"